jpabadir/northpnd-website/client/ideas-bugs-and-notes.md

 - Add call to action higher up?
 - Add down arrow to show you can scroll
 - Make the Contact padding the same as the About
 - Add shadow to all interactable elements
+- Maybe we want to reduce the font size on small devices?

 DONE: